Chapter 17.29

 (1) Any change of a nonconforming use shall be to a conforming use and a nonconforming use which has been discontinued for a period of one year or more shall not be re-established.
 Expansion of a nonconforming use is not allowed.
 A nonconforming use of a part of a lot shall not be extended throughout the lot.

-If, because of special circumstances, the strict application of this chapter is found to deprive the subject property owner of rights and privileges enjoyed by the owners of other properties in the vicinity and under identical zoning classification, the city administrator or designee may grant an alteration from certain provisions of this chapter.
+If, because of special circumstances, the strict application of this chapter is found to deprive the subject property owner of reasonable use due to specific lot size, shape, topography, or absence of adequate shelter in the area, the city administrator or designee may grant an alteration from certain provisions of this chapter.
 Appeal of the decision of the city administrator or designee shall be handled in accordance with Chapter 17.52 WMC.
 (Ord.
-1300, 2003)
+1708, 2025; Ord.
+1300, 2003.
+Formerly 17.29.080)

 The registered owner, lessee or other individual determined to be responsible for locating the recreational vehicle or tent in violation of any of the provisions of this chapter is punishable by a civil penalty as follows.
 Each day in which there is a violation shall count as a separate offense.